SetsukiFR/UnityTwitchAPI/README.md

 ---
 Tutorials
 ---
-For a detailed tutorial on the development and usage of this library, use the following playlist : [PLAYLIST NOT UPLOADED YET]
+For a detailed tutorial on the development and usage of this library, use the [Youtube Playlist](https://www.youtube.com/watch?v=ZxDK8nzY_VY&list=PLh7c7jPSkA835ApfkbYlGAfLr8pBE0aDJ).

 ---
 Maintenance, modification, redistribution